A list of all our members

 - Professional Counselling Service.

-- Holiday Play Scheme for primary-aged children with autism.
+- Holiday Club for primary schoolchildren with autism.

 - Social events for children and families.